mattermost/docs/source/about/editions-and-offerings.rst

 Mattermost Free is a set of collaboration features for accelerating your technical team’s productivity, shipping software faster with higher quality, and improving alignment among team members.

-Mattermost Free is available to our self-hosted community through both our open source Mattermost Team Edition offering, and in our commercial Mattermost Enterprise Edition offering (when no subscription license key is active). t is best suited for teams of up to 50 members.
+Mattermost Free is available to our self-hosted community through both our open source Mattermost Team Edition offering, and in our commercial Mattermost Enterprise Edition offering (when no subscription license key is active).
+It is best suited for teams of up to 50 members.
 See deployment options at: https://mattermost.com/deploy/.

 .. important::